 I’m glad that the unremittingly bleak and gritty Christopher Nolan style of superhero movie is increasingly giving way to humor, even in movies like this one that have serious and important themes.

-See Marvel’s Black Panther as soon as possible so that you can join in the discussion of this cultural touchstone.
-If it’s not in theaters, it’ll be on iTunes.
+If you haven’t already done so, see Marvel’s Black Panther so that you can join in the discussion of this cultural touchstone.

 See below for a plot summary with SPOILERS in the form of a beat sheet in the style described in Blake Snyder’s Save the Cat.